foxleigh81/epaper-dnd/README.md

 **Display not updating:**
 - Check SPI is enabled: `ls /dev/spidev*`
 - Ensure the HAT is connected properly (pin 1 to pin 1)
-- Run the Waveshare test script first
+- Run the Waveshare test script first (As mentioned earlier, the one I used may not work for you so try the others too)

 **Connection errors:**
 - Verify your Home Assistant URL is reachable
 - Check the long-lived token is valid
 - Ensure the entity ID matches your helper

-**Python errors on Bookworm:**
-- Make sure you're using a virtual environment
-- Activate it with `source /home/pi/dnd-venv/bin/activate`

-## Licence

-MIT
+For more smart home and homelab stuff, make sure you subscribe to [Foxy's Lab](https://www.youtube.com/@foxyslab)!